SeptianTux/septblog/README.md

 Environment="RUST_LOG=error"
 ```

-The edit to something like this :
+Then edit to something like this :
 ```
 Environment="RUST_LOG=debug"
 ```